Erasing Eden: Critical reception

 Erasing Eden has received a mixed reception.
 In a somewhat favorable review from Katie Walsh of the Los Angeles Times, she commented on the film's themes of exploration and self-sabotage, however, she went on to mention that "those morals are lost in the downright disturbing and degrading gauntlet Eden has to walk through to find herself.
 With so much focus on the darkness, it’s hard to embrace the eventual light."

 In a positive review from Alan NG of Film Threat, he gave the film a rating of 7 out of 10 and praised the lead's performance, as well as the writing.
 He said "Breeda Wool gives an exhausting performance in a good way as Eden.
 She first puts herself through the physical wringer, only to be shoved through an emotional one later on.
-Kudos to writer/director Beth Dewer and co-writer Justo Diaz for not taking the easy route with their story.
+Kudos to writer/director Beth Dewey and co-writer Justo Diaz for not taking the easy route with their story.
 Erasing Eden’s story is not for everyone.
 Sometimes I wanted to quit in the same way I almost (and actually) gave up on my friends like Eden.
 But it pays off in the end if you open your heart and stick it out."